Ad technology company Rocket Fuel files for IPO

-Credit Suisse and Citigroup are acting as lead underwriters for the offering, Rocket Fuel said in a regulatory filing with the U.S. Securities and Exchange Commission on Friday. (r.reuters.com/hez42v)
+Credit Suisse and Citigroup are acting as lead underwriters for the offering, Rocket Fuel said in a regulatory filing with the U.S. Securities and Exchange Commission on Friday. ()

 The Redwood City, California-based company uses artificial intelligence and big data to help customers place their ads on websites and mobile networks.
 It had 784 active customers, as of June 30.